-Swansea Woman Wins Compensation After Court Orders Hotel to Disclose Key Documents in Injury Case
+Client Wins Compensation After Court Orders Hotel to Disclose Key Documents in Injury Case

 The injury was reported to the hotel and an accident form completed.
-On returning to Swansea Mrs S consulted Slee Blackwell Solicitors and we agreed to pursue a personal injury claim against the hotel on a no win, no fee basis.
+On returning to Swansea, our client consulted ourselves and we agreed to pursue a personal injury claim against the hotel on a no win, no fee basis.

 They therefore made her an offer to settle the injury claim out of court.
-As a result of negotiations conducted by us on her behalf, Mrs S agreed to accept compensation of £9,000.
+As a result of negotiations conducted by us on her behalf, our client agreed to accept compensation of £9,000.

 Call Us Today

 Our specialist accident claims solicitors have had many years successfully dealing with all types of personal injury claim, working on a No Win-No Fee basis and recovering maximum compensation.